Intemnets-Lab/uav_network/missions/milcom/README.md

 # drone
 main.py - This is the main entry point for the mission.
 It initializes and launches the drone logic by creating an instance of the Drone class.

 drone_class.py - Contains the main logic for autonomous drone operations within the mission.
-Handles all major functionalities of the drone, including telemetry data collection, waypoint navigation, thermal photo capture through SSH to a remote Raspberry Pi, and communication using XBee radios.
+Handles all major functionalities of the drone, including telemetry data collection, waypoint navigation, photo capture through SSH to a remote Raspberry Pi, and communication using XBee radios.
 It also handle socket communication and waypoint progression to the control_interface.cpp.

 way.py - The waypoints are stored here.